 Getting to Buttermilk Falls is quite easy.
 It is located on Route 18, just a few hundred yards off I-76 in Beaver County.
 While the waterfall is technically in Homewood, Buttermilk Falls is closest to Beaver Falls, Pennsylvania.

 The bottom of the falls is reached from the lower parking area.
 This Buttermilk Falls hike will take you an easy five-minutes to arrive at the waterfall.
-Along the way, you’ll pass through the old quarry on your right and several smaller cascades along Clarkes Run to your right.
+Along the way, you’ll pass through the old quarry on your right and several smaller cascades along Clarkes Run to your left.
 The coordinates for the lower parking area are 40.813135, -80.325933.

 While it may be possible to scramble up the steep hillside to the top of the falls, the easiest way is to return to the parking area and drive up the hill to the church.
 Parking in their parking lot, head to the right of the church down the short trail to the top of the falls.